List of Auditing Services

 The audit methodology includes document review, site inspection and interview of key personnel.
 The man days required for audits will vary according to audit criteria adopted for different types of workplaces.

 The SHMS audit will be conducted in accordance with the relevant WSH legislation and guidelines set out for each industry.
-The audit will evaluate the SHMS based on the WSH Act and its subsidiary legislation, as well as the following documents:

 The audit will be conducted by MOM Approved WSH Auditors employed by MOM Approved WSH Auditing Organization.